Feel confident about your case

 Divorce and other family law matters often stir up strong feelings and create challenges while you are negotiating terms.
 It can be financially and emotionally draining.
 You should not have to handle the legal aspects of your case alone.

-Smith Family Law will be your advocate and aggressively pursue a favorable outcome.
+Smith & Bledsoe Family Law will be your advocate and aggressively pursue a favorable outcome.
 You can count on our award-winning team to work hard to meet your needs and goals.
-Call us at (512) 277-3166 today for a free consultation to learn more.
+Call us at (512) 277-3166 today for a free case evaluation to learn more.

 Family Law Cases We Take

-At Smith Family Law, we represent Texas clients in a range of family law matters, including:
+At Smith & Bledsoe Family Law, we have over 15 years of combined legal experience representing Texas clients in a range of family law matters, including:

 Premarital Agreement